Loop Trail? No

 Join a cadre of volunteers to help improve the data on this trail.

-Location: North of Dexter Reservoir, about 15 miles west of the town of Lowell and aprox.
-45 minutes from Eugene
+Location: North of Dexter Reservoir, about 15 miles west of the town of Lowell and approx. 45 minutes from Eugene

 From Eugene and I-5, travel on Highway 58 about 14 miles and turn left over Dexter Reservoir towards Lowell at the covered bridge.
 Follow the Jasper-Lowell road 2.8 miles through Lowell (it’ll jog left and then right).
 Just before another covered bridge, turn right on Big Fall Creek Road and stay on this paved road.
 The lowest parking area is on the right across from the Dolly Varden Campground after about 10.3 miles.